rexresearch

 primary oscillator and one (or a plurality of) secondary

-oscillator(s) displaced from the primary oscillator at a distance
+oscillator(s) displaced from the primary oscillator at a

-material and resonating substantially at the same frequency.
-The
+superconducting material and resonating substantially at the

-(below 1 MHz, and preferably, at or below ~200 KHz) which provides
+predetermined frequency level (below 1 MHz, and preferably, at

-a significant reduction in radiative losses in both the primary
+radiative losses in both the primary and secondary oscillators.

-and secondary oscillators.
-It is important that the system is
+It is important that the system is operated at wavelengths that

-operated at wavelengths that exceed the diameter of the coils by
+exceed the diameter of the coils by several orders of magnitude.

-[0020] The system includes a source of energy coupled up-stream of
+[0020] The system includes a source of energy coupled up-stream

 [0021] A uni-turn drive coil is coupled between the source of